freee/a11y-guidelines/en/source/explanations/screen-reader-check-nvda.rst

 Uncheck "Use screen layout (when supported)."
 When this option is checked, during browse mode, a whole line of text on the screen is read aloud together.
 If part of this text is a link, both the linked and non-linked parts are read together, which can make it difficult to distinguish link text during checks.
-Note that this setting can also be changed with :kbd:`NVDA + V`.
+Note that this setting can also be changed with :kbd:`NVDA+V`.

 Uncheck both "Automatic focus mode for focus changes" and "Automatic focus mode for caret movement."
 When these options are checked, it can lead to confusion because NVDA may automatically switch to focus mode depending on your actions in browse mode.